 1 SECTION 1.
 The legislature finds that procurement 2 activities throughout the State may not be consistently 3 compliant with chapters 103D (the Hawaii Public Procurement 4 Code) and 103F (relating to purchases of health and human 5 services), Hawaii Revised Statutes, and the administrative rules 6 adopted pursuant to those chapters.
 Many purchasers conduct 7 procurement activities as part of their "other duties as 8 assigned" and have minimal training and experience in public 9 procurement.
 This can lead to mistakes resulting in increased 10 costs to the government.
 The legislature finds that this is 11 particularly true for the department of education, given the 12 fact that many administrators at the school level are tasked 13 with using the Hawaii express procurement system for repair and 14 maintenance in addition to their primary duties, straining their 15 already limited time and resources.
+4.0 l· ١.
+D. 2 ( • n 1

-16 Accordingly, the purpose of this Act is to:

-17 (1) Establish a working group to develop a plan for the 18 phased in consolidation of procurement services and 2022-3063 SB3369 CD1 SMA-1.doc
+- Accordingly, the purpose of this Act is to: - 17 (1) Establish a working group to develop a plan for the - 18 phased in consolidation of procurement services and

 1 staff within executive branch agencies within a five- 2 year timespan, excluding the Hawaii health systems 3 corporation, University of Hawaii, and office of 4 Hawaiian affairs; 5 (2) Require the working group to make recommendations for 6 attracting high-quality procurement professionals to 7 the State; and 8 (3) Appropriate funds to the state procurement office to 9 support the activities of the working group.
-10 SECT ION 2. (a) There is established a procurement 11 eervicee consolidation working group, that shall: BELVICEB consolitation working group, and shall.
-12 (1) 12 Develop a plan for a five-year phased in 12 13 Develop a plan for a five-year phased in consolidation, under the state procurement office, of 12 13 14 Develop a plan for a five-year phased in consolidation, under the state procurement office, of all state executive branch procurement services and 12 13 14 15 Develop a plan for a five-year phased in consolidation, under the state procurement office, of all state executive branch procurement services and staff, except the Hawaii health systems corporation, 12 13 14 15 16 Develop a plan for a five-year phased in consolidation, under the state procurement office, of all state executive branch procurement services and staff, except the Hawaii health systems corporation, University of Hawaii, and office of Hawaiian affairs.
-12 13 14 15 16 17 Develop a plan for a five-year phased in consolidation, under the state procurement office, of all state executive branch procurement services and staff, except the Hawaii health systems corporation, University of Hawaii, and office of Hawaiian affairs.
-The plan shall include: 12 13 14 15 16 17 18 Develop a plan for a five-year phased in consolidation, under the state procurement office, of all state executive branch procurement services and staff, except the Hawaii health systems corporation, University of Hawaii, and office of Hawaiian affairs.
-The plan shall include: (A) An identification of the specific positions and
+10 SECT ION 2. (a) There is established a procurement 11 services consolidation working group, that shall: 12 (1) Develop a plan for a five-year phased in 13 consolidation, under the state procurement office, of 14 all state executive branch procurement services and 15 staff, except the Hawaii health systems corporation, 16 University of Hawaii, and office of Hawaiian affairs.
+17 The plan shall include: 18 (A) An identification of the specific positions and 19 functions to be transferred from each department 20 to the state procurement office;

 1 (B) Proposed dates of transfer for each position and 2 function; 3 (C) Proposed procurement facility, personnel, and 4 operational infrastructure needs of the 5 consolidated procurement agency, with projections 6 on future integration needs as additional 7 agencies' procurement staff and services are 8 added; 9 (D) Recommendations to enable the state procurement 10 office to provide expert support to the 11 procurement activities of all state agencies to 12 meet the needs of the agencies and the public; 13 and 14 (E) Recommendations to ensure that agency services .
 15 are not interrupted during the consolidation; and 16 (2) Make recommendations to attract high-quality 17 proc urement professionals to the State, including the 18 use of internships and the feasibility of exempting 19 cert ain positions from the requirements of chapters 76 20 and 89, Hawaii Revised Statutes.
-21 (b) Memb pers of the working group shall include:
+21 (b) Memb ers of the working group shall include: